Prostate brachytherapy

 Why it's done

-Prostate brachytherapy generally isn't used for advanced prostate cancer that has spread to the lymph nodes or to distant areas of the body.
+Healthcare professionals don't often use prostate brachytherapy for metastatic prostate cancer that has spread to the lymph nodes or to other areas of the body.

 Risks

-Some serious complications can occur after prostate brachytherapy, but these are rare.
+Some serious complications can happen after prostate brachytherapy, but these are rare.
 They include:

 How you prepare